robvasistha/personal-finance-dashboard/README.md

   - View recent transactions, filtered by date and time.
 - **Balance Over Time Visualisation**: Account balances are displayed over time in easy-to-read charts using Chart.js.
 - **CSV Export**: Export your account's transaction history as a CSV file with one click.
-- **Hosted on AWS**: The app is fully deployed and live on AWS Elastic Beanstalk, ensuring reliability and scalability.
+- **Hosted on Hosted on Render**: The app is fully deployed and live on Render, ensuring reliability and scalability.

 ### Planned Features:
 - **Two-Factor Authentication (2FA)**: Secure user accounts further by implementing 2FA via email verification during login.